 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-None.
-The new Fire and Smoke Alarm Standard came into force in February 2022.
-This new standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
-A heat alarm also needs to be installed in each kitchen.
+There are various alarms in the hallway, landing, sitting room, dining room and kitchen.
+There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
+The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
+A heat alarm also requires to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
-The purchaser should satisfy themselves in this regard.
+Where there is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.
+The surveyor will only comment on the presence of a smoke detector etc. but will not test them, ascertain if they are in working order, interlinked and / or fully compliant with the fire and smoke alarm standard that was introduced in 2022.

 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
-The building containing the flat, including any external

-Any additional limits to inspection communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
-The property was mostly cleared at the time of inspection, though there were a few remaining items, notably in the family room, which restricted access.
-There were firmly fitted or loose floor coverings throughout the property at the time of visit.
-No access was gained into any roof space, onto the roof or into any sub floor space The building fabric was seen from the upper windows and external ground level only.
-No inspection for asbestos or Japanese Knotweed has been carried out.
+The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
+The flat had some fitted and loose floor coverings at the time of visit.
+The building fabric was seen from ground level only.
+No inspection for asbestos or Japanese knotweed has been carried out.
+No inspection for asbestos or Japanese knotweed has been carr